CentennialCollege/COMP397-W2016-TheNewDragon/README.md

-# COMP397-W2016-StateMachine
+# COMP397-W2016-TheNewDragon

-COMP397 State Machine Template for Web Game Programming @ Centennial
+COMP397 The New Dragon Template for Web Game Programming @ Centennial